gruvw/portfolio/future_posts/2020-09-01-laser-gun-projected-target.md

 #### Laser Detection

-In order to test the laser detection, I build a small box with a red button on it that will activate a laser.
+In order to test the laser detection, I build a small box with a red button on it that would activate a laser.
 The box had two modes:

 1. While the button is pressed, the laser will remain activated (like a presentation pointer)
 2. On button press, a laser shot is simulated: the laser is activated for 25 milliseconds before turning off automatically